xmrrh/aws-android-social-sample/content/devicefarm/_index.md

 ---
-title: "DeviceFarm 테스트"
+title: "DeviceFarm Test"
 chapter: true
 weight: 301
 ---

-# DeviceFarm 테스트
+# DeviceFarm Test

-빌드 된 앱을 DeviceFarm으로 간단히 구동해보고, 병렬 테스트를 수행합니다.
+In this step, you simply run the previously built app with DeviceFarm and perform parallel tests.
-이 테스트에서는 Fuzzy 테스트와 Frame Work 순차 테스트를 진행합니다.
+In this test, you will run a Fuzzy test followed by a Frame Work test.